It’s not long until Easter! Here’s a round up of some of the play and craft ideas that we love at this time of year.

 In amongst the cute crafts and Easter play we also love to share the Easter story!
 The Seriously Surprising Story from the Bible Society explains it so well for children.
 You can watch the animated version below.

-And if you’d like a home-based Easter Egg Hunt you can download our free printable by subscribing here.
+And if you’d like a home-based Easter Egg Hunt you can download our free printable here.

 Easter Play & Craft Activities